Zaczarowany ołówek: Reception and influence

 The show has been described as influential on the generation of Polish engineeres working in the fields of rapid prototyping and similar.
 It has also been influential on the genre of Polish animation and has been described as a "classic".

 The series received a number of awards at international festivals, and has been aired in about 50 countries.

 The series has also been discussed in the context of empowering children and encouraging their imagination.

-The sculpture of the main characters of Zaczarowany ołówek was unveiled in Łódź in 1991.
+The sculpture of the main characters of The Enchanted Pencil was unveiled in Łódź in 1991.